 Predefined Topic IDs & Topics Names

-The topic names can be predefined in the Gateway with a predefined topic IDs.
+The topic names can be predefined in the MQTT SN Gateway with a pre defined topic IDs.
 The client can directly send packets using the ID and no need to use the topic names.
 The topic IDs occupies a max of two bytes.
+The short topic names less than 2 bytes can also be used without topic IDs.
 If the client wants to use a new topic, then can send a register command for the new topic.

 Lower Processing Power

 The packet size reduction highly reduces the amount of power required to create and communicate data.
-Further there are provisions like Sleep of the clients which will stop the gateway from further sending the messages to this client .
+Further there are provisions like Sleep of the clients which will stop the gateway from further sending or publishing messages to this client .
 The client can send a resume message to get all the packets received during the sleep period.
-This highly make this protocol highly suitable for battery powered sensors.
+This make this publish subscribe messaging protocol highly suitable for battery powered sensors.

 MQTT is over TCP/IP Protocol.
 TCP has a lot of connection over head which is not required in the MQTT-SN which is over UDP.
+And it does not depend on TCP/IP networks.
 This again reduces the amount of data transfer and the power required.